 Liquids present a severe risk when moving power tools, so it’s best to get rid of them.
 Even just plain water in the power tools themselves can be dangerous when it spills leaves marks or rusts blades.
 But it’s the fuel that you really want to pay attention to.
 Many power tools run on flammable, liquid fuel which can cause serious harm not just to the tools in question but to your whole itinerary.
 So make sure you drain all liquids and airdry your tools at least 48 hours before the move!

 Finally, the time for actually packing your power tools has come.
-Start by wrapping all parts in protective packagings like bubble pack, sheets or blankets and securing everything with tape or twine.
+Start by wrapping all parts in protective packaging like bubble packs, sheets, or blankets and securing everything with tape or twine.
 You don’t want your expensive high-quality tools to get damaged, do you?
 Then put your tools in either their original packaging or a sturdy toolbox.
 If neither of those is an option, use a moving box of approximately the same size as the tool, or bigger.
 Fill any remaining space with packing peanuts, shredded paper, or something similar for extra cushioning and protection.

 Remember that safety comes first!

 The most important thing to remember when packing your power tools is that they can be extremely dangerous.
-So safety should always be your main priority!
-Properly cleaning, preparing, wrapping and packing your tools ensure they are safe from damage, the rest of itinerary is safe from harm, the movers’ van is safe from damage, and most importantly, you, your movers and anyone else handling your move are safe from injury.make moving simplermoving preparationpacking tips
+There are also countless safety courses throughout the state of Mississippi so if you have enough time, make sure to give them a try.
+Since safety should always be your main priority it is good to inform yourself as much as you can!
+Properly cleaning, preparing, wrapping, and packing your tools ensure they are safe from damage, the rest of the itinerary is safe from harm, the movers’ van is safe from damage, and most importantly, you, your movers, and anyone else handling your move are safe from injury.make moving simplermoving preparationpacking tips